Lubricants

 and gradually wearing out.
 The way to reduce friction between two

-lubrication work?
+lubrication actually work?

 Solids are materials that have a built-in resistance to changing shape, whereas